Corridors

 Compliance & Audit

-Regulatory assumptions, audit requirements, and traceability expectations embedded into execution.
+Regulatory assumptions, audit requirements, and evidence expectations.

 Deployment Topology